yutaokkots/Design-Patterns/README.md

 # Design Patterns

-## Introduction

-> One thing expert designers know not to do is solve every problem from first principles.
-Rather, they reuse solutions that have worked for them in the past.
-When they find a good solution, they use it again and again.
-Such experience is part of what makes them experts.
-Consequently, you'll find recurring patterns of classes and communicating objects in many object-oriented systems.
-These patterns solve specific design problems and make object-oriented designs more flexible, elegant, and ultimately reusable.
-They help designers reuse successful designs by basing new designs on prior experience.
-A designer who is familiar with such patterns can apply them immediately to design problems without having to rediscover them. <sup>[1]</sup>

->[Design patterns are] *descriptions of communicating objects and classes that are customized to solve a general design problem in a particular contex*.<sup>[2]</sup>

 ## Importance of Design Patterns

 - Because design patterns encapsulate solutions to recurring problems, conceptualizing and understanding patterns allows for an **abstraction for reasoning about designs**.